zhengzhangchen/zhengzhangchen.github.io/_pages/research.md

     </section>
 </div>

- <p>Security is from diligent actions.
-Actions are from precise intelligence.
-Intelligence is from surveillance data.
-Automated Security Intelligence (ASI) – a new crusade to defend our system.
+ <p>Security comes from diligent actions.
+Actions arise from precise intelligence.
+Intelligence is based on surveillance data.
+Automated Security Intelligence (ASI) is a new crusade to defend our systems.
 ASI aims to employ ubiquitous endpoint monitoring, big-data and AI technologies to bring full visibility to the enterprise, to ease the security and system management, and to track down the sophisticated Advanced Persistent Threats (APT).</p>

  <p><b><span style="color:#D3123B">Media Reports</span></b>:
 <ul>